CasperBrun/CasperBrun.github.io/projects/hotspots.md

 Grouping these districts helps us see how delivery patterns and purchase power vary across the city.
 Taller bars in these plots generally indicate areas with higher economic activity and stronger purchase power, while shorter bars might reflect residential or industrial zones with less frequent orders.

 <iframe src="/assets/interactive/new_single_plot_with_dropdown.html" width="100%" height="500px" style="border:none;"></iframe>
-*Use the dropdown menu to switch between zone groups and hover over the bars to compare delivery volume and average accept times across different AOI types.*
+*Use the dropdown menu to switch between zone groups and hover over the bars to compare delivery volume and average accept times across different AOI types.
+Reload the page in case you face difficulty while interacting with the plot.*

 ## AOI Patterns Across Zones – What to Look For